sebastiansanhuezao/sebastiansanhuezao/README.md

 - 🔭 My main interests are Machine Learning, Deep Learning and Data Science.
 - 🌱 I am currently expanding my knowledge in Deep Learning by studying Deep Generative Modelling.
-- 👯 I seek to apply my knowledge in the areas of astronomy and health.
 - 😄 Pronouns: 𝙷𝚎/𝙷𝚒𝚖/𝙷𝚒𝚜.
 - ⚡ Fun fact: I play the drums, I love cats and my favourite manga is One Piece.